 Refugees were not the only victims of U.S. military actions.
 U.S. forces killed or wounded an unknown number of South Vietnamese civilians.
 Some of these civilians were likely serving as Vietcong porters or couriers, either voluntarily or through impressment, at the time of their death or wounding.
-National Geographic Magazine reporter Peter White visited a U.S. run hospital at Danang in 1966, and wrote of how several patients had been wounded by Allied fire, “Phan Cai, 70, from Hoa Ninh – picking tea leaves, machine gun shot him in the side.
+National Geographic reporter Peter White visited an American hospital at Danang in 1966 and described several patients who had been wounded by Allied fire, “Phan Cai, 70, from Hoa Ninh – picking tea leaves, machine gun shot him in the side.
 Tran Thi Tam, 60, from Loc An – gathering watercress, helicopter shot off her left hand.
 A woman in a neighboring bed spoke for Tran Hoai, 5, from Ky Lam.
 His parents had been killed by bombs from a plane.
 His legs were in a cast, his face was cut.”

-Because the Department of Defense did not keep accurate statistics on civilian casualties, estimates of casualties had to be compiled through the interviewing of American, South Vietnamese, and foreign medical personnel working in hospitals and clinics in the South.
+Because the Department of Defense did not keep accurate statistics on civilian casualties, estimates of the number killed or wounded had to be compiled through the interviewing of American, South Vietnamese, and foreign medical personnel working in hospitals and clinics in the South.
 Hospital admission records served as another source of information on civilian casualties.
 However, not all civilian wounded went to the hospital.
 Frequently, civilians suffered wounds in remote areas, far from medical facilities; thus, their deaths, or wounding, went unrecorded by anyone.
-Journalist Neil Sheehan reported that “Officials believe a majority of the civilian war wounded never get to the hospital….”
+Journalist Neil Sheehan reported that, “Officials believe a majority of the civilian war wounded never get to the hospital….”

 The American high command had decided that civilian casualties had nothing to do with winning peasant hearts and minds or with South Vietnam’s future political stability.
-The Mission’s rationale for ignoring civilian wounded adhered to a 1964 Rand Corporation study that had concluded that the U.S. could bomb and shell the peasantry without fear of negative political repercussions.
+The Mission’s rationale for ignoring civilian wounded was based on a 1964 Rand Corporation study that had concluded that the U.S. could bomb and shell the peasantry without fear of negative political repercussions.
 Viewed from the perspective of that Rand report, caring for refugees was an unnecessary waste of American resources.

 Yet, the death and wounding of civilians did have a negative affect on the military balance of power in the South.
 Specifically, individuals who had lost loved ones in Allied attacks were far more likely than other rural South Vietnamese to join the Vietcong.
 Frank Denton, another Rand analyst, discovered that, “Subjects who…had relatives killed as the result of action ascribed to the GVN [American military activities were considered part of the overall GVN war effort]…showed an above average frequency of volunteering [for the Vietcong].”

-Although the total number of displaced persons indicated the existence of a deliberate U.S. policy to drive the peasantry from Vietcong areas, U.S. military and political leaders, including General Westmoreland and President Johnson refused to acknowledge such a policy.
-LBJ and every top official in his administration argued that the refugees were merely the unfortunate victims of war.
-Yet, an unnamed U.S. civilian official based in South Vietnam who was familiar with the refugee situation stated that it wasn’t necessary for U.S. officials to admit U.S. culpability in the refugee crisis.
-The facts on the ground provided irrefutable proof that the U.S. and GVN were purposely generating refugees.
-He said, “…policy or not, they’re sure doing it.”
+Although the total number of displaced persons indicated the existence of a deliberate U.S. policy to drive the peasantry from Vietcong areas, U.S. military and political leaders (including General Westmoreland and President Johnson) refused to acknowledge such a policy.
+LBJ, along with every senior official in his administration, argued that the refugees were merely the unfortunate victims of war.
+However, an unnamed U.S. civilian official based in South Vietnam who was familiar with the refugee situation stated that it wasn’t necessary for officials to admit American culpability in the refugee crisis.
+Rather, the facts on the ground provided irrefutable proof that the U.S. and GVN were purposely generating refugees.
+He remarked, “…policy or not, they’re sure doing it.”